Physiotherapy for Plantar Fasciitis

 • Determine the strength and mobility deficits that put extra strain on the fascia and make sure your physiotherapy plan addresses them.

-• If you take the ailment seriously and stick to your treatment plan, you will be able to get rid of your plantar fasciitis permanently.
+• If you take the condition seriously and stick to your treatment plan, you will be able to get rid of your plantar fasciitis permanently.

 Plantar fasciitis can be effectively treated with physiotherapy; you should not expect the pain to go away on its own.
 This injury is frequently overlooked because it warms up as you exercise.
 However, every time you put weight on it, it gets more inflamed.

 If you suspect you may have plantar fasciitis, consult one of our physiotherapists at Australian Sports Physiotherapy.
+Our plantar fasciitis physiotherapy team is ready to help.
 Book an appointment today!

 Share: